Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2010

-Rebecca Craig-Schapiro, grad student in the lab of Dave Holtzman
+Rebecca Craig-Schapiro, graduate student in the lab of Dave Holtzman

 “YKL-40: A Novel Diagnostic and Prognostic Fluid Biomarker for Early Alzheimer’s Disease”